ohnadir/westin-photography/README.md

 # Getting Started with WesTen Photography

-This project was bootstrapped with [Photography](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [WesTen Photography](westin-photography.web.app).

 ## Available Scripts
 * Click on the web site title to see Home page